sarahlim/ply-uist-2018/slides.md

 ::: notes
 Our high-level finding was that novices rely heavily on their visual intuition to comprehend unfamiliar CSS, and struggle to relate visual outcomes to responsible lines of code.

-...
+This is consistent with prior work that end user programmers struggle to identify the lines of code responsible for graphical outputs of interest.

-This is consistent with previous work on novice and end-user programming in environments with graphical output, but I want to talk about two core obstacles we identified in the context of CSS inspection.
+In particular, I want to talk about two core obstacles we identified in the context of CSS inspection.
 :::

 ## Problem 1: Visually ineffective properties

-## Here's what you'd expect
+## Effective properties

 ![Toggling properties with effects](img/effective-one.gif)